sbabic/swupdate/doc/source/bootloader_interface.rst

 added to ``include/bootloader.h`` as a single central "trunk" bootloader name definition aiding in maintaining the uniqueness of bootloader names.
+This new "trunk" bootloader should also be added to the Suricatta Lua Module interface specification's bootloader Table ``suricatta.bootloader.bootloaders = { ... }`` in ``suricatta/suricatta.lua``.

 .. attention:: Take care to uniquely name the bootloader.